What Guitar Pick Should I Use?

 Electric Guitar Picks

-If you’re an electric guitarist looking to pluck your way to paradise, the Stealth Pick and Blades Pak from Acoustik Attak have everything you need.
+If you’re an electric guitarist looking to pluck your way to paradise, the Stealth Pick and Blades picks from Acoustik Attak have everything you need.

-The Blade I is the first pick in the pack.
-This textured pick generates a compressed sound when you pluck individual notes.
+The Blade I is a textured guitar pick that generates a compressed sound when you pluck individual notes.
 Its horizontal line formations and semi-flex structure allow overdrive and distortion effects to cut through the mix with clarity.
 Additionally, this pick reduces the impact of excess string resonance, making it ideal for funk fans and bluesy rock players who want their sound to stand out.

-The second pick is the Blade II.
-Though similar to the Blade I in precision and clarity, this pick is slightly stiffer and thicker.
+Though similar to the Blade I in precision and clarity, the Blade II is slightly stiffer and thicker.
 The rigidity of this pick instantly transmits power when playing harder, offering more definition with a faster attack.
 This pick also pushes upper mids forward to generate more top end while lightening up the muddiness in the lows and low mids.

 Acoustic Guitar Picks

-The best picks for acoustic playing offer a bit of flexibility and give when they strike the strings.
-The picks in the Attak Pak have both of these elements in spades.
+The best picks for acoustic guitar playing offer a bit of flexibility and give when they strike the strings.
+That said, let’s take a look at some of the guitar picks in the Acoustic Attak lineup that are best-suited for this particular playing style.

-Accompanied by an aggressive impact with every strum, the picks in the Attak Pak are ideal for players looking to brighten their tone.
+Accompanied by an aggressive impact with every strum, either of these picks are ideal for players looking to brighten their tone.

 Bass Guitar Picks